Fractional CMO · Operator · AI Catalyst

 Okta, PlanGrid, Infer

 Senior marketing leadership across three SaaS companies.
 VP of Product Marketing & Enablement at Okta — a 50-person team that chaired a 950-person sales kickoff with four keynotes, seven tracks, and seventy-two breakout sessions.
-CMO at PlanGrid.
-VP of Marketing at Infer, running the entire marketing function.
+CMO at PlanGrid, sold to Autodesk for $875M.
+VP of Marketing at Infer, a company that was an early entrant into the machine learning and predictive analytics space.

 Salesforce

 Eleven years.
 Started on the 800 line and grew up inside the company through the category-forming years.
-The biggest break of my career — and the place I learned what category design actually requires.
+Managed the inside sales team, signed the first partnership with Google, built product, started the IdeaExchange and MVP program, and ran marketing teams.
+This was the biggest break of my career — and the place I learned what category creation and scale actually requires.

 Contact